|

 With my cigar, I'm sage and wise;

 without, I'm dull as cloudy skies.
+When smoking, all my

-when not, they sink upon the floor.
+ideas soar; when not, they sink upon the floor.
+The

-The greatest men have all been smokers.
+greatest men have all been smokers.
+And so were all the

 University Club Cigar Society